pombredanne/Homer/README.md

 The `@key("name")` idiom makes the 'name' field the primary key of all Profile models.
-The String and URL properties are just common descriptors for data conversion and validation; adding `indexed=true` tells Homer to index the names and link property of the Profile class which would allow us to query against them later.
+The String and URL properties are just common descriptors for data conversion and validation; adding `indexed=true` tells Homer to index the name and link property of the Profile class which would allow us to query against them later.
 You can create new models like ordinary python classes, like this:
 '''
 person = Profile(name='Yoda', link='http://faceboook.com/yoda', fullname="Master Yoda")